alex-rizov/midaxupdate/README.md

 for the application to upload its logs.

-Standard path for the FTP folders on the server is c:\midax\ftp\UpdateRoot and c:\midax\ftp\UpdateLogs. c:\midax\ftp\ should be exposed via an FTP server.
+Standard path for the FTP folders on the server is c:\midax\ftp\UpdateRoot and c:\midax\ftp\UpdateLogs. c:\midax\ftp\ should be exposed via an FTP server e.g. Filezilla.

 ## Instance identification
 The app's instance identity consists of a CHAIN-STORE pair.